feathersjs/feathers/packages/authentication-local/README.md

 ## Complete Example

-Here's a basic example of a Feathers server that uses `feathers-authentication-local`.
+Here's a basic example of a Feathers server that uses `@feathersjs/authentication-local`.
 You can see a fully working example in the [example/](./example/) directory.

 ```js
 const feathers = require('feathers');